STATE OF AI REPORT 2024.

 5. Predictions: What we believe will happen and a performance review to keep us honest.

-Key themes in the 2023 Report include::
+Key takeways from the 2024 Report include::

 Read more in our blog post

-2022 Edition 2021 Edition 2020 Edition 2019 Edition 2018 Edition Compute Index
+2023 Edition 2022 Edition 2021 Edition 2020 Edition 2019 Edition 2018 Edition Compute Index

 Authored on the interwebs by: